-Since 1996, the Lafayette City-Parish Consolidated Government (Lafayette Consolidated Government or LCG) has governed the City of Lafayette, Louisiana (City or Lafayette) and the Lafayette Parish (the Parish), collectively the City-Parish.
+Since 1996, the Lafayette City-Parish Consolidated Government (Lafayette Consolidated Government or LCG) governed the City of Lafayette, Louisiana (City or Lafayette) and the Lafayette Parish (the Parish), collectively the City-Parish.
 LCG includes a Mayor-President and nine City-Parish Council members (the City-Parish Council), elected by the Parish to four-year terms of office.
 The creation of LCG was enabled by the 1992 electorate and is defined in the Home Rule Charter (Charter).
+The information included in this report is primarily related to Fiscal Year (FY) 2019 during which the LCG governance structure was in place.
+However, in January 2020, a new Home Rule Charter went into effect modifying the governance of the City and Parish.
+Additional information on the governance structure currently in place for the City and Parish is included below.

 The City owns the Lafayette Utilities System (LUS or Utilities System), which includes the Electric System, the Water System, and the Wastewater System.
 Upon consolidation of the City and Parish governing authorities into LCG, it was specifically recognized that the Charter should accommodate for the governing of the Utilities System, which is a City utility system.
 As a result, the Charter created the Lafayette Public Utilities Authority (LPUA) as the governing authority of LUS.
 The Charter further provides that City-Parish Council members whose districts include 60% or more of citizens residing within City boundaries also serve as LPUA members.
+LPUA was the governing body of the Utilities and Communications Systems during FY 2019 and the data included in this report.

 The City owns the Communications System, often branded as LUS Fiber.
-Prior to October 31, 2018, the Utilities System Director also managed the Communications System.
+Prior to October 31, 2018, the Utilities Director also managed the Communications System.
 In September 2018, with the adoption of the 2019 Budget, the City-Parish Council approved the creation of a Communications System Director to be appointed by the Mayor-President.

-As of November 1, 2018, the prior Chief Communications Engineer is serving as the Communications System Interim Director.
-Prior to October 31, 2018, LPUA was also the governing authority of the Communications System.
-As of November 1, 2018, LCG is the governing authority of the Communications System.
+As of November 1, 2018, Teles Fremin, the prior Chief Communications Engineer, served as the Interim Communications System Director.
+On October 14, 2019, the Mayor-President appointed the Communications Support Services Administrator, Kayla Miles, to the Interim Communications System Director.